-Relevant Evidence and Studies
+4 Relevant Evidence and Studies

-- 3.5 The Andover and Romsey Retail Capacity & Leisure Study (2018) comprises a review of trends driving changes in the retail and leisure sectors, a health check for the Council's main town centres of Andover and Romsey and strategic advice on how the Council can effectively plan for, manage and promote the vitality and viability of the main centres over the plan period to 2036. - 3.6 The Adopted Andover and South of Romsey Town Centre Masterplans are already being delivered and the Local Plan can play a role in further helping to deliver these plans where appropriate.
-The Andover Masterplan sets out a range of transformative projects for Andover town centre with independent retail, leisure, food and beverage; with arts and culture, public services, education and community facilities; with homes and workspace; green spaces and event spaces. - 3.7 The South of Romsey Town Centre Masterplan identifies key opportunity sites together with guidelines for their redevelopment.
-It is intended that this approach ensures that each site supports the retention of the town centre's character, and resilient and sustainability conscious proposals, as well as economic vitality.

-3.8 The Council is also in the process of producing further studies to support the delivery of the regeneration of the Town Centres.
-As this evidence emerges it will feed into the next stage of preparation of the Local Plan
+- 4.1 The Adopted Andover and South of Romsey Town Centre Masterplans are already being delivered and the Local Plan can play a role in further helping to deliver these plans and their priorities, where appropriate.
+The Andover Masterplan sets out a range of transformative projects for Andover town centre with independent retail, leisure, food and beverage; with arts and culture, public services, education and community facilities; with homes and workspace; green spaces and event spaces. - 4.2 The South of Romsey Town Centre Masterplan identifies key opportunity sites together with guidelines for their redevelopment.
+It is intended that this approach will ensure that each site supports the retention of the town centre's character, through resilient and sustainability conscious proposals, as well as economic vitality. - 4.3 The Council is also in the process of undertaking work to support the delivery of the regeneration of the Town Centres.
+As this evidence emerges it will feed into the preparation of the Local Plan.